johnkit/truchas-production/doc/notes/linuxInstall.md

 The modelbuilder packages are built using CentOS version 7 and has not been tested on many different linux versions.

-## Run

 The modelbuilder executable is in the "bin" subfolder.

+## Ubuntu-specific setup

+### libcurl

+The libcurl library is not always included in the baseline Ubuntu system.

+### libglvnd-dev

+On some systems, you might see an OpenGL error message on startup like this:

+    error while loading shared libraries: libOpenGL.so.0: cannot open shared object file: No such file or directory

+To resolve this, install the `libglvnd-dev` package.

+### libcrypt

-On some systems, including Ubuntu 16.04, you might see an error message on startup like this:
+On some systems, including Ubuntu 16.04, you might see an error message on startup like one of these two:

     error while loading shared libraries: libcrypto.so.10: cannot open shared object file: No such file or directory

+    error while loading shared libraries: libfreebl3.so: cannot open shared object file: No such file or directory

 These libraries are not needed to run modelbuilder on the desktop (they are for connecting paraview to remote servers).
-You can workaround this by deleteing or moving the files that match lib/libcrypt*.
+You can workaround this by deleteing or moving the files that match `lib/libcrypt*`.

 ## Plugin Setup